-If you're looking for similar to Phi Brain: Kami no Puzzle 3, you might like these titles.
-All recommendations are made by Anime-Planet users like you!
+If you're looking for anime similar to Phi Brain: Kami no Puzzle 3, you might like these titles.

 Ever since Yugi Mutou completed the Millennium Puzzle his life has changed; he's made friends, learned how to play the card game Duel Monsters and has gained more confidence in himself.
 After his grandfather is beaten in a duel he is challenged by Seto Kaiba, ranked number two in the world, but Yugi beats him regardless.
 Now, as a result of his victory, Yugi has attracted the attention of the game's creator, Pegasus.
 Yugi is then challenged to a dual in an alternate reality where magic brings the monsters to life, but is beaten and his grandfather's soul is taken.
 In order to retrieve it Yugi must now participate in a tournament against the best duelists in the world, defeat the game's creator, and learn more about the secrets within his Millennium Puzzle!